The Search

 4. Go with a co-living company

-Co-living companies—like Cohabs, Common, and Outpost Club—offer the convenience of a furnished apartment with a stocked kitchen and ready-made roommates—all for one monthly payment.
-Many companies vet tenants the same way traditional landlords do, with background checks and credit/income qualifications, but you may find some are more less strict than others.
+Co-living companies—like Cohabs, Common, and Outpost Club—offer the convenience of a furnished apartment and instant roommates—all for one monthly payment.
+Many companies vet tenants the same way traditional landlords do, with background checks and credit/income qualifications, but you some places are less strict than others.
 Some (such as Roomrs) feature flexible lease terms, too, which are very much in demand.

 5. Get insurance that guarantees your rent